damoeb/feedless/ideas.md

 use cases

-- website change
+network management
+- inspiration: followup on an ISBN
+- social network: follow your profiles and avoid infinity pools
+- data creation: new subsets of existing data, refine it
+- data refinement: readability extraction, stt, ocr of videos/fotos
+- search: archive of rated articles
+- alert: when is the prize for coffee the lowest
-- router error log
+- alert: router fatal error/has upgradeable firmware https://wiki.mikrotik.com/wiki/Manual:Upgrading_RouterOS
-- soundcloud likes digest
+- alert: hardware manufacturer release new firmware
-- youtube likes backup
+- archive: soundcloud likes (+digest), youtube likes backup

-- receive link -> forward to bucket
+- inspiration: receive link -> forward to bucket
-- archive soundcloud likes
-- diff articles

 from https://www.reddit.com/r/rss/comments/ppm9hh/looking_for_an_rssapp_alternative/